CaptainQuark/redux-sands/README.md

 <br/><br/></br>

 ### Introduction
-'redux-sands' gives you a class called `ReduxWrapper`.
+`redux-sands` gives you a single class as default export, from now on called `ReduxWrapper`.
 Here's a simple example that demonstrates how you could use it:

 ```js
 import ReduxWrapper from "redux-sands";